Cioobanu/discord-bumper/README.md

 To start the script, follow these steps:
 - **For Windows**: Run the `starter.bat` file.
 - **For Linux**:
-  1) If you only want it to run while your VPS terminal is open, use the command:
+  I) If you only want it to run while your VPS terminal is open, use the command:
      ```
      node index.js
      ```
-  2) If you want it to run continuously, we recommend installing `pm2` on your system.
+  II) If you want it to run continuously, we recommend installing `pm2` on your system.